dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/how-to-synchronize-multiple-controls.md

 # Synchronize multiple controls to the same data source (Windows Forms .NET)

-During the implementation of data binding in Windows Forms, multiple controls are bound to the same data source.
+During the implementation of data bindifdafdasng in Windows Forms, multiple controls are bound to the same data source.
 In the following situations, it's necessary to ensure that the bound properties of the control remain synchronized with each other and the data source:

 - If the data source doesn't implement <xref:System.ComponentModel.IBindingList>, and therefore generates <xref:System.ComponentModel.IBindingList.ListChanged> events of type <xref:System.ComponentModel.ListChangedType.ItemChanged>.